People! People Everywhere! A Chronicle of how we act & interact.

 Compliance

+Perceives oneself as less powerful than the environment, and perceives the environment as unfavorable.
 These four categories are then used to identify a person with one or more of 15 "Personality Patterns".
+More information can be found on the DISC Website.

 The Meyers-Briggs system also focuses on categories that are determined through a short questionnaire.
 This system is unique because rather than choosing a single trait, focusing on only that one, and leaving the others out of the equation; the Meyers-Briggs system identifies everyone with four personalities (of 16 possible) in an order corresponding the ones they identify with most.
 For example, a person may be described as "ESTJ" which corresponds to "extroversion, sensing, thinking, judgment" By using this system it creates a very diverse range of behavioral styles, allowing for a broad spectrum of individuality amongst users.
 The following circle chart portrays the 16 behavioral styles within Meyers-Briggs: